Probing scalar-neutrino and scalar-dark-matter interactions with PandaX-4T

 using the numerical NME value from Ref.~\cite{Mustonen:2013zu,Simkovic:2009pp} with quasiparticle random phase approximation method.
 Values from other nuclear calculations range from 2.59 to 3.11~\cite{Simkovic:2009pp}, resulting in an uncertainty of approximately 20\% in the NME calculation.

-The dominant contribution to the spectrum comes from the standard two-neutrino double $\beta$-decay process, but the emission of a massive scalar $\phi$ exhibits distinctive features (see SMa.I for the analytical expression).
+The dominant contribution to the spectrum comes from the standard two-neutrino double $\beta$-decay process, but the emission of a massive scalar $\phi$ exhibits distinctive features (see in Supplemental Material~\cite{SupplementalMaterial} for the analytical expression of $\mathcal{G}_{0\nu,\phi}$, which has the upper limit of $3.1\times 10^{-47}$ GeV when the mediator mass approaches zero).
 As $m_{\phi}$ increases, the total energy spectrum of the two $\beta$s shifts to lower energies, as illustrated in Fig.~\ref{fig:fit_result}, clearly distinguishing it from the standard double $\beta$-decay spectrum.
-On the experimental side, the PandaX experiment has achieved one of the most precise measurements of the $2\nu\beta\beta$ half-life to date~\cite{PandaX:2022kwg}.
-We shall therefore use the large dataset of double $\beta$-decay events from $^{136}$Xe, collected by PandaX-4T, to conduct a highly sensitive search.
+On the experimental side, the PandaX-4T experiment reports a measurement of the double $\beta$-decay half-life among the most precise to date~\cite{PandaX:2025yly}.
+We shall therefore use the dataset of double $\beta$-decay events from $^{136}$Xe, collected by PandaX-4T, to conduct a highly sensitive search.

 The PandaX-4T experiment is located at the China Jinping Underground Laboratory Phase II (CJPL-II) in Sichuan, China.
 It utilizes a dual-phase time projection chamber (TPC) filled with natural xenon (with a measured $^{136}$Xe abundance of 8.6\%) to search for dark matter (DM) and neutrino-related rare events.
 The TPC has a cylindrical structure with a diameter and height of 118.5 cm, surrounded by 24 reflective panels, and contains 3.7 tonnes of natural xenon.
 A uniform drift field is established between the cathode at the bottom and the gate electrode at the top, with the anode positioned 10 mm above the gate.
 Photon signals are detected by two arrays of photomultiplier tubes: 199 three-inch Hamamatsu R11410-23 at the bottom and 169 at the top.
 Further details on the detector design and operational parameters can be found in Refs.~\cite{PandaX-4T:2021bab, PandaX:2024qfu}.
 In this work, we utilize the commissioning dataset (Run 0) and the first scientific dataset (Run 1), collected between November 2020 and May 2022, to probe the neutrino-scalar interaction.